Community health center

-A healthcare center, health center, or community health center is one of a network of clinics staffed by a group of general practitioners and nurses providing healthcare services to people in a certain area.
+A community health center, healthcare center or health center is one of a network of clinics staffed by a group of general practitioners and nurses providing healthcare services to people in a certain area.
 Typical services covered are family practice and dental care, but some clinics have expanded greatly and can include internal medicine, pediatric, women's care, family planning, pharmacy, optometry, laboratory testing, and more.
 In countries with universal healthcare, most people use the healthcare centers.
 In countries without universal healthcare, the clients include the uninsured, underinsured, low-income or those living in areas where little access to primary health care is available.
 In Central and Eastern Europe, bigger health centers are commonly called policlinics (not to be confused with polyclinics).

 Community health centers by country

 Canada

 Community Health Centers (CHCs) have existed in Ontario for more than 40 years.
 The first established CHC in Canada was Mount Carmel Clinic in 1926.
 Most CHC's consist of an interdisciplinary team of health care providers using electronic health records.

 In Quebec, local community services centers known by their French acronym, CLSC, offer routine health and social services, including consultations with general practitioners with and without an appointment.